 Throughout the 12-month, fully online program, students will complete five courses (18 credits).
 Classes begin five times throughout the year and students can choose to start courses in August, January, December, March, or June of each year.

-- If your Master of Education degree had a leadership focus, you may be able to complete your endorsement program with only the courses below.
+- If your Master of Education in Leadership, Teaching, and Learning degree had a leadership focus, you may be able to complete your endorsement program with only the courses below.

 - If your degree was focused in curriculum or subject-focused, it is likely you will also need to take additional leadership coursework at Midland.
 Each student’s transcript will be evaluated individually for both these core courses and any additional transfer credit.
-Students who have graduated from or are currently enrolled in Midland’s Master of Education program will have met all prerequisites.
+Students who have graduated from or are currently enrolled in Midland’s M.Ed. program will have met all prerequisites.

 Program of Study – 18 credits